An India Itinerary for First Timers

 Kerala

-October ~ March (after this it gets too hot, and then the monsoon comes)
+September ~ March (after this it gets too hot, and then the heaviest part of the monsoon comes)

 Rajasthan